derekbarbosa/EC463/derek/derekLOGBOOK.md

 * Met with Team -- reviewed the zoom call notes and discussed the approaches above.
 * Assigned John Kircher as the Team Leader for the first rotation.
 He will be working on the PDRR.
 I will contribute to the slide deck.

+## October
+Entries here will be reserved specifically for the month of October.

 ### 10/1/2021

 * Researched ISA/Microprocessor compatability with KnightOS and Espilon OS (open source "calculator" operating systems that can be forked and edited for specific functionality.